papivot/tkg-helper-scripts/README.md

 # vSphere with Tanzu Helper scripts

+In this repository, you will find a collection of helpful scripts that can be used to troubleshoot and/or interact with vSphere with Tanzu.

+---
 1. `exec-on-tkgs-nodes.sh` - Script to execute a command on all the nodes of a TKGs cluster.
 Make sure you run this script in the Supervior Cluster context.
 Pass command line arguments as per your requirements

 ```shell